dev4press/gd-security-headers/readme.txt

 * Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==
-= Does plugin works with WordPress MultiSite installations? = Yes.
+= Does plugin work with WordPress MultiSite installations? = Yes.
 In Multisite installation, the plugin is available for configuration on the Network level, and headers are configured for all sites in the network at once.

 = Where can I configure the plugin? =
-The plugin has own top-level item in the WordPress admin side menu: GD Security Headers.
+The plugin has its own top-level item in the WordPress admin side menu: GD Security Headers.
 This will open a panel with global plugin settings.
-In Multisite installation, plugin panel is in the Network administration.
+In Multisite installation, a plugin panel is in the Network administration.

 = Can I translate the plugin to my language? =
 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into Languages directory.